akka/alpakka/docs/src/main/paradox/postgresql-cdc.md

 transaction id.
 A 'change' can be one of the following:

 * @scaladoc[RowInserted](akka.stream.alpakka.postgresqlcdc.RowInserted)
-    * schemaName: String
-    * tableName: String
-    * fields: A list of fields

 * @scaladoc[RowUpdated](akka.stream.alpakka.postgresqlcdc.RowUpdated)
-    * schemaName: String
-    * tableName: String
-    * fieldsNew: A list of fields
-    * fieldsOld: A list of fields
-        * empty - unless `REPLICA IDENTITY FULL` is set for the table.
-See [Limitations](##Limitations).

 * @scaladoc[RowDeleted](akka.stream.alpakka.postgresqlcdc.RowDeleted)
-    * schemaName: String
-    * tableName: String
-    * fields: A list of fields

-A @scaladoc[Field](akka.stream.alpakka.postgresqlcdc.Field) is defined as a class with 3 attributes of type String : columnName, columnType, value.
-The onus is on the user to turn the stringly-typed @scaladoc[Field](akka.stream.alpakka.postgresqlcdc.Field) into something domain specific and more strongly typed.

 ## Artifacts

 @@dependency [sbt,Maven,Gradle] {
   group=com.lightbend.akka